Microsoft-Web/HOL-MVC4CustomActionFilters/HOL.md

 	> **Note:** For simplicity purposes we're truncating the **ActionLog** table each time the application runs so it will only show the logs of each particular task's verification.
 	>
-	> You might need to remove the following code from the **Application_Start** method in the **Global.asax** class in order to save an historical log for all the actions executed within the application.
+	> You might need to remove the following code from the **Application_Start** method (in the **Global.asax** class), in order to save an historical log for all the actions executed within the Store Controller.
 	>
 	> ````C#
 	> // Clean up Logs Table